Opening a Corporate Bank Account in Singapore

 - Nearly all major banks of the world have a presence in Singapore.
 In addition, Singapore is host to several highly-regarded and very well-capitalized domestic banks.

 - Singapore’s banks are fully integrated into the global financial system and operate without any government-imposed financial controls on the movement of funds.
-As a result, a Singapore-based corporate bank account can receive funds from or send legal payments anywhere in the world, quickly and cheaply.
+As a result, a Singapore-based corporate bank account can receive funds from or send legal payments anywhere in the world efficiently.

 A Club with Stricter Rules of Entry